Gaius Minicius Fundanus: Family

 Fundanus' wife was Statoria Marcella, the daughter of a Marcus Statorius.
 We know her name from a funerary inscription, which suggests that she died before Fundanus' consulship.
-The name of their daughter, Minica Marcella, comes from two independent sources.
+The name of their daughter, Minicia Marcella, comes from two independent sources.
 Minicia died young: her funerary vase has been identified, which states her age at death as twelve years, eleven months, and seven days.
 Pliny also attests to her existence, revealing information about the girl that shows that he and Fundanus were better friends than the surviving letters he wrote Fundanus suggest.
 In the letter, addressed to one Aefulanus Marcellinus, Pliny notes that, although she was not yet fourteen years old, she was betrothed; he describes the preparations for her wedding, with which Fundanus was busy; and he asks Marcellinus to send Fundanus a letter consoling him for his loss.
 It is not known if Fundanus and Statoria had any other children.